We are in this

 How is Residential Plaza determining which staff and third-party providers may enter the building?

 All staff and third-party providers are screened per the CDC’s screening guidelines.
-Third-party providers, including home health, physical therapy and private companions, are being asked to attest that they have either received negative viral test results in the past two weeks or wear additional personal protective equipment, such as N95 respirators and gowns, while in the building.
+Third-party providers, including home health, physical therapy and private companions, are required to get viral retesting every two weeks following an Emergency rule by ACHA.

 How is Residential Plaza managing potential infection from all the volunteers and interns in the building who generally interact with residents?

-All externship and volunteer programs have been discontinued until further notice.
+All volunteer programs, and externship programs have been discontinued until further notice.

 Prevention – Public Areas